Japan sends cargo to the International Space Station

 After securely attached to the ISS, the vestibule between the hatches of Kounotori and ISS is pressurized.
 Once leak checks are performed, the hatches are open for crews to begin the process of unloading the cargo.

 Kounotori stays attached to the ISS for about two months, typically.
-During that time, cargo is unloaded from the pressurized module and any external equipment is removed from the unpressurized module using Canadarm2.
+During that time, cargo is unloaded from the pressurized carrier and any external equipment is removed from the unpressurized carrier using Canadarm2.

 When the mission is complete, the hatches are closed and the vestibule depressurized.
 Canadarm2 is use to unberth Kounotori and move it to the same location that it originally captured the vehicle -- about 10 meters below Destiny.